linode/cli/README.md

 #### IP-Add

 Add an IP address to a Linode.
-Adding public IP addresses is not yet supported, so the **--private** flag is implicitly required.

 **-l**, **--label**: A Linode to operate on.